fundamelon/Graph128/README.md

 #### Features

-* It's easy to use - just use the joystick to move the cursor, and click with the button
+* It's easy to use - just use a joystick to move the cursor, and click with a button

 * It's customizable - four unique colorschemes *just for you*